shindarsky/MySoftUniEducation/README.md

 # MySoftUniEducation
-used when I study in SoftUni.bg
+used when I've studied in SoftUni.bg